Skip to content Skip to footer navigation

 Depending on how your windows dry, you might end up with water spots, so you could find that you need to re-do them with window spray and good old-fashioned elbow grease.
 But if you've pressure-washed them first, it'll remove all the spider webs, dirt and grime so you won't have to scrub as hard.

-Can a robot really make short work of dirty windows?
-We reviewed the Ecovacs Winbot W1 Pro to find out.
+And if you're wondering if a robot can really make short work of dirty windows – we reviewed the Ecovacs Winbot W1 Pro to find out.

 3. House exterior